 But note that this is only one of five different forms that designated agency can take.
 The other four forms are often much worse for the buyer than this one.

-A home seller had their home listed with a brokerage and had a purchase contract but after the home inspection showed major problems with the construction that buyer backed out.
+A home seller had their home listed with a brokerage and had a purchase contract but after the home inspection showed major problems with the construction so the buyer backed out.

 That company lost the listing and a different company listed it.
 The seller didn’t tell the new listing agent about the defects.
 Now a different agent from the first company brought in a buyer.
 Should the buyer be told about this major defect?
 Yes if the company is a buyer’s agent, no if it is a designated agency.